tartley/tartley.github.io/posts/til-constructing-a-pdf-from-jpg-image-files.md

 -->

 I have some folders of .jpg images that make up a comic.
-I want to convert them into a PDF to read on my tab and other devices, and import into by bookshelf in Calibre.
+I want to convert them into a PDF to read on my tab and other devices, and import into my Calibre bookshelf.

 ## 1. Install some prerequisites